Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

 ## Nf-core pipelines
 - [ ] **Linting**: Use `nf-core lint` (might now be `nf-core pipelines lint` after updates) to perform quality checks on your pipeline. `nf-core schema lint` can be used to just validate your schema
 - [ ] **To-do's**: Check the "TO-DO" lines in the nf-core pipeline template for suggested best-practices

+## Disclaimer

+The items on the list are derived solely from my personal experience as a Nextflow developer and do not reflect the standards set by Nextflow, nf-core, or any of my personal affiliations.

 ---